 High Volume Oxygen has been making perpetual oxygen systems for commercial applications since 2011, and is now an established leader in the industry.

-In 2017 we introduced a line of Dissolved Oxygen products that can be used in a variety of configurations to suit the needs of grow operations large and small, in soil and in hydroponic environments.
+In 2017 we introduced a line of Dissolved Oxygen products that can be used in a variety of configurations to suit the needs of large and small operations, in aquaculture and hydroponic settings.
 Following our tradition, all HVO products are modular and scalable, enabling the volume of DO to increase with your needs, while leveraging your existing investment.

 HVO Products Snap Together